Malmö Arena: Other events

 Malmö Arena has hosted several concerts as well as other music events such as Christmas shows and musicals.
 Britney Spears performed at the arena on 11 October 2011 during her Femme Fatale Tour.
 Rihanna was scheduled to bring her Loud Tour to Malmö Arena on 31 October 2011, but the event was cancelled with only a few hours' notice because of health issues, although she eventually performed at the venue in August 2016.
-As well as religious events during the 499th anniversary of the Protestant Reformation in the special Catholic–Lutheran dialogue with Pope Francis and Bishop Munib Younan which was held on 31 October 2016.
 Other international artists who have performed at the arena are Bob Dylan, Cliff Richard, Tom Jones, Lady Gaga, and many others.
 Lady Gaga's show holds the attendance record for concerts at the arena, having drawn a crowd of 11,300; the cancelled Rihanna concert would have set a new record with 11,700 tickets sold.
 Heats of Melodifestivalen, Sweden's national song competition and selection for the Eurovision Song Contest, were held at the arena between 2009 and 2020, as well as in 2023 and 2024.
 It also hosted Fotbollsgalan, Sweden's award ceremony for domestic football, in 2009 and 2010.
+Religious events were hosted during the 499th anniversary of the Protestant Reformation in the special Catholic–Lutheran dialogue with Pope Francis and Bishop Munib Younan, held on 31 October 2016.

 The arena was selected to host the Eurovision Song Contest 2013, with the other contenders for the event being the Friends Arena in Stockholm and Scandinavium in Gothenburg.
 Due to the fact that Stockholm's Globe Arena was booked for the 2013 IIHF World Championship, Sveriges Television (SVT) decided to choose Malmö Arena as host venue due to its good transport links, as well as SVT's previous experiences hosting Melodifestivalen heats at the arena.
 SVT also expressed the desire to host the contest at a slightly smaller venue and city than previous years.
 In July 2023, it was chosen to host the 2024 edition of the contest.